• Skip to primary navigation

 The risk can increase dramatically when staying outside of a resort.
 I’ve even wrote about the dangers in Jamaica as a solo traveler on this blog.

 However, the highest risk for tourists is petty crime.
-Pickpocketing happens almost every day in Jamaica, so you need to exercise caution and keep your valuables safe.
+You can almost guarantee that pickpocketing is happening daily in the streets of Jamaica, so you need to exercise caution and keep your valuables extra safe.

 Though Jamaica is not without its risks, it still attracts millions of tourists each year.
 Places such as Montego Bay and Negril are hotspots.

-In 2020, they received 1.33 million tourists, but in previous years, they consistently received over 4 million tourists every year.
+In 2020, they received 1.33 million tourists, but in previous years, they consistently received over 4 million tourists every year without fail.

-So, here are the bad parts of Jamaica, which are all located in the districts of Kingston and Montego Bay.
+That way, you’re able to focus on having a good time here and without taking unnecessary risks.
+Here are the bad parts of Jamaica, which are all located in the districts of Kingston and Montego Bay.

 places to avoid jamaica street vendor

-Jamaica is known for Tivoli Gardens and Dudus Coke.
-It is a community located in West Kingston and it has the worst reputation, by far.
+One of the places that Jamaica is infamous for is Tivoli Gardens and Dudus Coke.
+Tivoli Gardens is a community located in West Kingston and it has the worst reputation, by far.

 It was a Rastafarian settlement before it was redeveloped in the 60s and, in the 50s, it was known as the worst Caribbean slum.

-This is one of the places to avoid in Jamaica because there’s a lot of social unrest and drug trafficking.
+This is one of the places to avoid in Jamaica because there鈥檚 a lot of social unrest and drug trafficking.

 Confrontations between gangs and law enforcement are not uncommon here.
-You don’t want to get caught up in any of that.
+You don鈥檛 want to get caught up in any of that.

-Flankers is an extremely poor neighborhood, so it’s known for gang-related crime.
+Flankers is an extremely poor neighborhood, so it鈥檚 known for gang-related crime.
 Gunfire is not uncommon because confrontations between gangs and law enforcement happen very often.

 is jamaica dangerous